FedeDP/ncursesFM/README.md

 * Powermanagement inhibition while processing a job (eg: while pasting a file) to avoid data loss.
 * Internal udisks2 monitor, to poll for new devices.
 It can automount new connected devices too.
 Device monitor will list only mountable devices, eg: dvd reader will not be listed until a cd/dvd is inserted.
 * Drives/usb sticks/ISO files (un)mount through udisks2.
-For drives/usb sticks mount, you also need libudev.
 * Distro package files installation.
 * It can reveice AC (dis)connection events from upower, to instantly update battery monitor.